In the Instant Pot, Italian Wedding Soup only takes less than an hour to make this rich brothy soup with meat and vegetables.

 - ½ teaspoon garlic powder

 - pepper to taste

 - 1 cup spinach chopped

-- Optional: 1-2 Tbsp tapioca arrowroot or cassava flour
+- 2 tablespoon tapioca arrowroot or cassava flour for thickening (optional)